Donaldttt/fuzzyy/README.md

 \     'delete_prefix': [],                    " delete to the start of the line
 \     'exit': ["\<Esc>", "\<c-c>", "\<c-[>"], " exit fuzzyy
 \ }

-" Whether show devicons when using FuzzyFiles or FuzzyBuffers " Requires vim-devicons
-" Default to 1 if vim-devicons is installed, 0 otherwise let g:fuzzyy_devicons = 1

-" Whether enable dropdown theme
-" Default to 0
-let g:fuzzyy_dropdown = 0

-" DEPRECATED: mru is always enabled
-" now this option has no effect let g:enable_fuzzyy_MRU_files = 1

 " FuzzyMRUFiles default shows MRU files that are in the current project " default to 0